|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Chinese crepes or pancakes filled with sweet red bean paste are eaten year-round but especially for Chinese New Year and other special events.
+Chinese crepes or pancakes filled with sweet red bean paste are eaten year-round but especially for Lunar New Year and other special events.

 The color red is considered very auspicious or lucky so red bean paste is featured in other ways, including sticky rice cakes, sweet rice pudding, and dumplings.